 A pot of water sat over a low fire, the pale blue smoke curling up through a thin shaft drilled into the ceiling before being released to the west.
-That had been set up so that someone approaching from the east would be less likely to realize the island was inhabited, though that didn’t matter now.
+That was set up so that someone approaching from the east would be less likely to realize the island was inhabited, though that didn’t matter now.
 In fact, Guardcaptain Vere had ordered a fire kept burning at all times on the signal platform, explaining that he both wanted to ensure that a signal got through to Merolate on the off-chance that anyone was still watching for it, and that the Pifechan vessel still grounded on the reefs knew that the men and women inside Outpost East were still alive.

 “Trust me,” Anil insisted.
 “I worked with the camp cooks before joining the guards.
 I knew a woman who knew a man in another unit who knew another woman who knew a man who survived in the wilderness in the dead of winter by boiling his boots and eating the softened leather.
 It’ll work.”

 Twiol sighed.
 “We have a very limited supply of freshwater, and I really don’t think that we should be wasting it on a harebrained experiment involving boiled boots.
 I can’t imagine that such a stew would be very sustaining, and personally, I’d rather starve to death than die of dehydration.”
 The small pot of water sitting on the fire was the result of an apparatus he had managed to create to transform steam back into water, letting them create freshwater from seawater.
-In that place, it was better than alchemy, and it had made him rather proprietary of what happened with the water.
+In that place, it was better than alchemy, and it made him rather proprietary of what happened with the water.

 Sighing, Anil tugged her boots back on.
 “I say we ask the Guardcaptain.”

 As if the guardcaptain needed to be bothered by such inane questions.
 “Fine, if that’s what you think is best.
 I’m going to go check on the tree.”